 Additionally, Design Thinking provides transparency and clarity when understanding the goals by getting a detailed vision of offered solutions.
 Lastly, it opens the way for continuous improvement because changes along the way will ensue, even after the product launch!
 This advancement goes hand in hand with the product's lifecycle.

-What are the Design Thinking Steps in Software Development?
+Design Thinking Steps in Software Development

 How do we include Design Thinking in software development?
 You must focus on the three main spaces or edges that define Design Thinking's pyramid base.

 The first one is to explore the problems.
 What problem do users have?
 In which context do they encounter this problem?
 Who does this problem happen to, and why?
 After you've gathered some data regarding the problem, you can dive into the solutions.
 How can you reach a collaborative understanding of the problem?
 What are the potential answers to this problem?
 What would users have to do with your solution to fix their problem?

 With those two first spaces covered, it's time to merge and iterate!
 Create different scenarios when the various aspects of the problem meet specific solutions to define the best blend.
 Iterations are a common element of Agile Methodology as well!
 You can take the iteration concept from this framework and apply it to Design Thinking.

 Yet, how does the team integrate these principles into the workflow?
 We can witness the integration of design principles as a forerunner to Agile.
 Any product that looks for an Agile approach can start with Design Thinking!
 It improves development and allows the resolution of complex problems, combining perfectly in the development process.

 So, how do you include Design Thinking in development practices?
 Well, you can follow some steps to incorporate this way of work into your daily dev project.
 First, designers and developers must be aligned as possible for the product's sake.
 Together, these teams can define the product's architecture, limitations, and possibilities.